-- The Danish government has established a Commission of children's well-being, tasked with providing recommendations for future policy development by examining possible causes of dissatisfaction.
-Part of the Commission's work involves investigating the well-being of children and young people aged 0-25 years online.
-The work includes the digital lives of children and young people as a separate theme.
-The Commission will provide ongoing reports until the end of 2024. - A new Center for Social Media, Tech and Democracy has been established within the Ministry of Culture.
-Its main areas of focus are research and policymaking, and providing better protection for children online is a key task.
-The Center is also tasked with following up on the relevant recommendation from the Nordic Think-Tank for Tech and Democracy, which includes working to increase safety for children and young people online. - Children's rights in a digital environment are secured through national legislation, where the Danish Media Council for Children and Young People is established under the Danish Film Law and subsequent executive orders with the purpose of working with and securing children's digital rights.
-The Media Council's work on digital literacy was strengthened pursuant to the Media Agreement.

-- The goals of the BIK+ are also incorporated into the Danish Government's National Strategy for Digitalisation, which was adopted in November 2023.
-The strategy prominently features the role of children and youth in the digital domain and addresses strengthening children's and youths' digital competences by proposing a subject on technology understanding in primary education. - Regarding children's rights, the Danish Media Council has released nonbinding ethical guidelines for digital service providers.
+- Pursuant to the Danish Media Agreement 2023-2026, a new Center for Social Media, Tech and Democracy has been established within the Ministry of Digital Affairs.
+Its main focus areas are research and policy-making, and providing better protection for children online is a key task.
+The Centre is also tasked with following up on the relevant recommendation from the Nordic Think-Tank for Tech and Democracy, which includes working to increase safety for children and young people online. - Children's rights in a digital environment are secured through national legislation, where the Danish Media Council for Children and Young People is established under the Danish Film Law and subsequent executive orders with the purpose of working with and securing children's digital rights.
+The Media Council's work on digital literacy was strengthened pursuant to the Danish Media Agreement 2023-2026. - The goals of the BIK+ are also incorporated into the Danish Government's National Strategy for Digitalisation, which was adopted in November 2023.
+The strategy prominently features the role of children and youth in the digital domain.
+It addresses strengthening children's and youth's digital competences by proposing a subject on technology understanding in primary education. - Regarding children's rights, the Danish Media Council has released nonbinding ethical guidelines for digital service providers.
 The guidelines refer to children's rights in a digital environment.
 The guidelines do not express public policy as such, as the council is independent.